Exploring Remote Collaborative Tasks: The Impact of Avatar Representation on Dyadic Haptic Interactions in Shared Virtual Environments: METHODS

 \subsection{Participants}

-28 participants were included in this experiment, all university students.
+We performed a priori power analysis using G*Power \cite{Faul2009-ul} to determine our sample size.
+To detect a medium effect size, we selected an effect size of \textit{f} = 0.25, an alpha error probability of 0.05, and a power of 0.8.
+Because we planned to conduct a repeated measures ANOVA with four experimental conditions, we set the number of groups to one while of measurements to four.
+Consequently, 28 participants were included in this experiment, all university students.
 Participants provided informed consent according to the Declaration of Helsinki before the experiment.
 The experiment was approved by the Human Life Ethics Committee of Tokyo Denki University.
 Among the participants, 24 were right-handed and four left-handed.
-The group included 24 males and four females aged 21 to 28 ($M=22.96$, $SD=2.08$).
+The group included 24 males and 4 females aged 21 to 28 ($M=22.96$, $SD=2.08$).

 Participants were randomly paired into 14 dyads, with relationships ranging from friends and acquaintances to strangers.
 The visibility of a friend's face during a collaborative task has been reported to influence performance \cite{Boyle1994-tu}.
 However, the absence of visibility of the face does not affect the results, even with close friends \cite{Brennan2015-sl}.
 Therefore, the relationship between partners was not considered in this experiment.
 All participants were first briefed on the experiment's objectives, followed by an explanation of the equipment used.